After sanctioning Iran’s central bank, U.S. to send additional troops to Saudi Arabia following attacks on oil facilities

 It is unclear why the Houthis, whose ties with Iran have deepened over the course of the war as Tehran has provided military assistance, would choose to make such an offer now, but it could signal a concern among rebel leaders that the U.S.-Iranian standoff could turn against their interests.

 The Saudi government believes the proposal indicates a desire to distance themselves from Iran, according to a senior Saudi official, who like others spoke on the condition of anonymity to provide a candid assessment.
 The official said rebel leaders have privately communicated that they had “nothing to do” with the Sept.
 14 attack, despite their initial claim of responsibility.
+Abdelsalam denied that assertion.

 Likewise, diplomatic officials with knowledge of Yemen say that the Houthis in recent months have repeatedly voiced a willingness to back away from their attacks on Saudi Arabia and curtail ties with Tehran, which is widely believed to have provided them with advanced weaponry.